Frequently Asked Questions About Victoria Woodhull

 have made that allegation, and Goldsmith appears to have come to that

 conclusion by inference.
-She bases her assertion, in part, on
+Several novelists have followed her lead.
+Goldsmith based her assertion, in part, on

 Theodore